how wrong: very

 your next guess = your current guess − one small step in the downhill direction

 That really is the whole thing.
-A giant AI just does this same step millions of times, not on one ball but on millions of little dials at once.
+A giant AI just does this same step millions of times, not on one ball but on millions of little knobs at once.

-If you've ever seen the scary-looking version — θ ← θ − η∇L — relax: it's this exact sentence wearing a math costume. θ is the guess, η is the step size, and ∇L is just the arrow pointing uphill (so we step the other way).
+If you've ever seen the scary-looking version — θ ← θ − η∇L — relax: it's this exact sentence wearing a math costume. θ is the guess (all the knobs), η is the step size (the learning rate), and ∇L is just the arrow pointing uphill on the loss (so we step the other way).
+Same hiker, same fog, fancier handwriting.

 Where you've already met it